general-ai-challenge/Round1/README.md

-# Unofficial Fork of the General AI Challenge - Round 1 repository #
+# Unofficial Fork of the General AI Challenge - Round 1#

 ## Overview ##